-Steve Riley and the Mamou Playboys began over twenty years ago with a reputation for excellence.
+Steve Riley and the Mamou Playboys began over twenty five years ago with a reputation for excellence.
 Their stunningly clean and cohesive performance of Cajun French music from the backwaters of Southwest Louisiana propelled them into the world music limelight early on, and by their third release, Trace of Time, had garnered them a Grammy nomination in the worldwide field of traditional folk music, another in 2004 for Bon Reve, in 2009 for Live at the New Orleans Jazz & Heritage Festival and again in 2011 for their latest release, Grand Isle.

 From the day they started, they have gone from strength to strength.
 Never before in Cajun music has a comparable wealth of skills been brought to the same table.